-Since this recipe uses candelilla wax (you can sub carnauba wax), it glides on like a dream in a thin non-greasy glossy layer that absorbs quickly into the skin.
+Since this recipe uses carnauba wax, which applies in a thin non-greasy layer that absorbs quickly into the skin.

-The high potency of essential oils is what gives this salve its spicy warming feel.
+The high potency of essential oils is what gives this recipe its spicy warming feel.
 Since it is so incredibly strong, I would advise using it only on the bottoms of the feet.
 If you apply it anywhere else, make sure you haven’t shaved that day because it will create a burning sensation in your pores – not fun!

 So, without further ado, here’s what you’ll need to make my warming foot salve: